khaled-rahman/CRISPRpred/README.md

 Drawplots folder contains several R scripts to draw interactive plots for dataset. crisprpred folder contains whole structure of crisprpred package.
 To install this package, follow Step 4.

 #Step 1: It constructs features using featurization.R program and Supplementary File1.csv file.
-You must maintain sample_data.csv file format.#
+You must maintain sample.csv file format.#

     *Open the featurization.R file and set the file name in it or call the functions passing the the above file.